 - High minimum balance.
-Day traders need a $25,000 minimum balance in their trading accounts at the end of the trading day, according to US regulations.
+You may ask yourself: what is a good amount to start day trading?
+Can I day trade with $1000?
+Unfortunately, day traders need a $25,000 minimum balance in their trading accounts at the end of the trading day, according to US regulations.
 This is called the pattern day trader rule.
 However, our professional traders can teach you strategies for working around these limitations.

 - Potential for stress.
 The fast-paced nature of day trading can be stressful, and decisions to enter or exit a trade must be made quickly.
 This style is not for everyone.

 - Self-discipline required.
 It’s up to you to create a plan and structure your trading day.
 That means watching the market, keeping up with current events, and developing the right setups.
 You may find that a full-time commitment is necessary if you want day trading to be your career.

 - Risk of overtrading.
 90% of trading is psychological.
 Traders who lose on trade may choose to ”revenge trade” to earn money back.
 But this can lead to a downward spiral of even more capital loss.
 Revenge trading (or even impulsive trading) can wipe out an account in a short amount of time.